 Please upload a declaration of support from the host institute.
 The Declaration of Support template is downloadable from this section on the online system or on the website.
-This must be completed on headed paper.

 The declaration of support is a letter stating that the host institute is aware of and supports the application.